 Reviews basic social science research knowledge and extends student awareness of issues which confront the social worker in combining practice and research.
 Course develops research skills.
 Social workers need to be consumers of social science research, to apply research findings to the field, and be able to evaluate social work practice.
 Course includes a combination of lecture, group activities, experiential learning, and conducting a research project from start to finish.
 Requires using a computer statistical package to assist in the understanding of research findings.

 SCWK 470.
-Generalist Practice with Organizations and Communities 3 credit hours
+Generalist Practice with Organizations and Communities (3).

 Introduces practice competencies needed for working with organizations and communities.
 Presents macro practice roles and skills for beginning-level social work interventions with organization and community systems.
 Prerequisites: SCWK 302 and admission to major.

 A practical experience with public and private sector agencies which addresses a broad range of individual needs and community problems.
 Topical journals focus upon individual knowledge and skill development through field experiences while engaged in the major social work curriculum.
-Repeatable as elective credit not to exceed 12 hours.
-Graded Cr/NCr.
+Repeatable for credit up to 12 hours as elective credit.

 Cross-listed as CJ 521.
 Introduction to and overview of the field of forensic social work.
 Course content focuses on the role of social workers in forensic arenas, and the issues related to recent practice trends, relevant theoretical frameworks, collaborative team roles, and multisystem interactions.
 Psychosocial and legal issues are explored, with particular focus on intersections with family and social services, education, child welfare, mental health, substance abuse, criminal justice, diversity and human rights.
 Prerequisite: 6 hours of social sciences.